alexfrf/scouting-profiler-v1.0/README.md

 - The **player_Similarities** function measures the degree of similarity between a player and the rest of his homonyms.
 It takes a player and returns a table with the Euclidean distance with respect to the most similar ones.
 It should be noted that, although there may be a relationship between the results of this model and the level of the player, what it tries to illustrate is exclusively the similarity between one player and another, leaving aside their level and quality.

-- The **team_Mapping** function, for its part, takes some base data corresponding to a specific game model and returns the players whose attributes are closest -and, therefore, are most appropriate to adapt to that context-.
+- The **team_Mapping** function takes some base data corresponding to a specific game model and returns the players whose attributes are closest -and, therefore, are most appropriate to adapt to that context-.
 It takes a subposition and a team, and returns a table with the Euclidean distance from the closest players to that base data.

 The functions are collected in the script: *clustering_functions.py*.